 (S/NF/SS-2) Most of the other SUN STREAK project types do not require a complex analysis methodology.
-For example, due to the nature of what type of data is desired (and availability of collection assets that can be cued), most of the CTp CN or predictive projects where ground truth is known can be evaluated in a "black or white" manner. the data even if not acted upon, either correlated with the subsequent location of the fugitive or ship, or it did not.
+For example, due to the nature of what type of data is desired (and availability of collection assets that can be cued), most of the CT; CN or predictive projects where ground truth is known can be evaluated in a "black or white" manner.
+The data even if not acted upon, either correlated with the The subsequent location of the fugitive or ship, or it did not.
 The event predicted did, or did not, happen.
 Thus, overall results for many of these projects are simply a matter of counting hits and misses.
 Hit ratios or percentages of hits/misses form the basis of overall data correlations made in this report for these type of projects.
 Additional data analysis is of course performed to determine how close to ground truth the data actually was.
 This may be of value in understanding how to conduct future search or prediction projects.

-EVALUATION RESULTS (U) (S/NF/SS-3) Overall data correlations for all SUN STREAK operational and operational simulation projects performed since 1986 are shown in figure 5.
-These results were obtained by averaging the data entered on the summary data evaluation sheets for each project primarily for two data categories (i.e. large of the day). scale and small scale .
-The top lines on the bar charts refle The top lines on the bar charts reflect data averages obtained from the proven or experienced viewers.
-For some projects, especially some of the CN and CI projects, the distinction between large scale and small scale is not clearcut; furthernow, this differentiation may not be too important.
-For the projects, predictive category and most of the CN data, data correlations were based on a hit/miss calculation.
+3. EVALUATION RESULTS (U)

+(S/NF/SS-3) Overall data correlations for all SUN STREAK operational and operational simulation projects performed since 1986 are shown in figure 5.
+These results were obtained by averaging the data entered on the summary data evaluation sheets for each project primarily for two data categories (i.e. large scale and small scale).
+The top lines on the bar charts reflect data averages obtained from the proven or experienced viewer.
+For some projects, especially some of the CN and CI projects, the distinction between large scale and small scale is not clearcut and this differentiation may not be too important.
+For the predictive category and most of the CN data, data correlations were based on a hit/miss calculation.

 (S/NF/SS-3) Figure 5 indicates that, on the average, data from proven SUN STREAK viewers for S/T projects will tend to have a 20 percent to 30 percent correlation with ground truth for small scale targets, and a 30 percent to 50 percent correlation with ground truth for large scale target features.
 Likewise, for CT or CN projects, about 20 percent to 50 percent of SUN STREAK data would be expected to correlate with ground truth.
-Caution must be exercised in interpreting this data, however, since the data in their categories. base with many ground truth is quite low, Even though the data
+Caution must be exercised in interpreting this data, however, since the data base with many ground truth is quite low.
+Even though the data base is also small for CI and document reading projects, SUN STREAK data shows a 40 percent to 60 percent correlation level with ground truth for these projects.
+The document reading projects were, however, carefully isolated and is a known or designated location.
+Predictive data of the complex event type (e.g., political/military situations or long term) shows a low data correlation (i.e., reliability) of about 10 percent or less.